 Sexual misconduct as defined by the US Center for SafeSport in the SafeSport Code for the U.S. Olympic and Paralympic Movement (Code) is prohibited.
 The Center has exclusive authority to investigate and resolve conduct involving (a) sexual misconduct; (b) prohibited conduct under the Code that is reasonably related to the underlying allegation of sexual misconduct, and (c) retaliation related to an allegation of sexual misconduct.
 The most current definitions as found in the Code take precedence over what is published in this Handbook should the definitions published by the Center change.
-The current version of the Code can be found online at https://safesport.org/response/policies.
-As of March 3, 2017, that policy read as follows:
+The current version of the Code can be found online at Read the SafeSport Code | U.S. Center for SafeSport (uscenterforsafesport.org).